 Definition

 The plan for how a company will launch a product or feature to the target market, encompassing positioning, pricing, distribution channels, sales motions, and marketing campaigns.
 A strong GTM ensures the right message reaches the right audience at the right time.
+Harvard Business Review's guide to go-to-market strategy highlights the importance of aligning product, message, and channel.
 PMs collaborate with marketing, sales, and customer success to craft GTM plans that maximize adoption.

 Why It Matters for Product Managers